GaloisInc/saw-training/Salsa20.rst

 to inspect the value of a length from a type, which is used in the ``if`` expression to select the appropriate input to ``Salsa20``.
 Cryptol strings, like C string literals, represent sequences of ASCII byte values.
-Their values come from the specification.
+The specific strings used here come from the Salsa20 specification.

 .. literalinclude:: examples/salsa20/Salsa20.cry
   :language: Cryptol